-With your support we will raise $2 million to create a sustainable scholarship endowment that supports our students financially, and to deliver community-engaged transformative wellness programming that will benefit public health in Arizona and around the world.
-The $2 million we raise will be matched by the Zuckerman Challenge to reach a total of $4 million that will enable the public health leaders and programs of tomorrow!
+With your support we raised more than $2 million to create a sustainable scholarship endowment that supports our students financially, and to deliver community-engaged transformative wellness programming that will benefit public health in Arizona and around the world.
+We are so grateful for the matching $2 million gift from the Zuckerman Family Foundation that inspired others to give so that ultimately we raised $4,251,350 total for scholarships and programming combined.

-Each gift will be matched, dollar for dollar, through The Zuckerman Family Foundation.
+Each gift up to $2 million was matched, dollar for dollar, through The Zuckerman Family Foundation.

 Your Gift: Local Impact, Global Reach

 The Vosila Family funds scholarships for biostatistics graduate students in recognition and appreciation of the important role that biostatisticians play in public health.